Natural language sources

 Consider these essential factors when you select natural language text data to process with Luminoso Daylight.

 Use natural language text — Not all text is natural language.
 For instance, structured fields or forms offer very little change from verbatim to verbatim.

->

-> Consider how much data you have and how often you’ll use it - Think about how many rows of text data you have to analyse and how often you’ll need to take action on it.
+Consider how much data you have and how often you’ll use it —Think about how many rows of text data you have to analyze and how often you’ll need to take action on it.
 It’s also good to think about if you’ll need to upload more documents to your project later.

->

-> Prioritize unique unstructured text — Daylight identifies relationships between terms, so if your verbatims include recurring information, like ticket IDs or greetings, that come from within your organization, Daylight will probably identify that information as a top concept.
+Prioritize unique unstructured text — Daylight identifies relationships between terms, so if your verbatims include recurring information, like ticket IDs or greetings, that come from within your organization, Daylight will probably identify that information as a top concept.
 Remove this information to focus on text that’s unique.

 Include structured data — Adding structured data, or metadata, related to your verbatims allows you to use all features in Daylight.
 When you add metadata, you can filter your documents within a project and create new projects based on matching filter criteria.
 After you upload satisfaction scores alongside verbatims, use the Drivers feature in Daylight to analyze concepts that impact satisfaction scores.
 If you include dates, you can filter your dataset to display specific periods of time.